-Graduate Pride is the grade 11 leadership team and consists of a group of students who have been elected by their peers to organize and lead student activities throughout the year.
+Graduate Pride is the grade 11 leadership team and consists of a group of students who are selected to organize and lead student activities throughout the year.
 The group meets regularly to collaborate, plan activities, as well as help plan content for the weekly assemblies.
 It includes the house heads as well as the Head Boy and Head Girl, who act as school ambassadors and represent the school at local and national leadership conferences.
 Graduate Pride has two divisions:

-- School Pride allows students to manage any one of ten portfolios: Athletics, Arts, Activities, Community Service, Environment, The Wire, Photography, Yearbook, and Round Square.
+- School Pride allows students to manage any one of nine portfolios: Athletics, Arts, Activities, Service in Action, Environment, Photography, Yearbook, Internationalism/Diversity and Round Square.

-- House Pride includes the eight elected grade 11 house heads each of whom is responsible for creating, running and supporting house challenges throughout the year, boosting house spirit, working closely with student leadership advisors and serving as mentors.
+- House Pride includes elected grade 11 house heads each of whom is responsible for creating, running and supporting house challenges throughout the year, boosting house spirit, working closely with student leadership advisors and serving as mentors.

 LCC is a member of Round Square, a worldwide association of about 180 schools on five continents and in 50 countries that encourages students to push beyond academic excellence to discover and develop their full potential.
 As a Round Square member, LCC’s Senior School students have the opportunity to attend international conferences, participate in international service projects and apply for exchanges with other member schools.
 Recent conferences include United World College, Dover, Singapore (2015), Stiftung Louisenlund School, Germany (2016), Bridge House School, South Africa (2017).

 Students also attend leadership conferences of the CAIS (Canadian Accredited Independent Schools), which are hosted by different schools across Canada.